vcflib/bio-vcf/README.md

 [![Build Status](https://secure.travis-ci.org/pjotrp/bioruby-vcf.png)](http://travis-ci.org/pjotrp/bioruby-vcf)

 Yet another VCF parser.
-This sucker is fast!
-Better performance because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering. bio-vcf comes with a sensible parser definition language, as well as primitives for set analysis.
+Bio-vcf is not only fast for genome-wide data, it also comes with a really nice filtering, evaluation and rewrite language.
+Bio-vcf has better performance than other tools because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering.
+For example on an 2 core machine bio-vcf is 50% faster than SnpSift.
+On an 8 cores machine bio-vcf is 5x faster than SnpSift.
+Using a 1 Gb file:

+  time ./bin/bio-vcf -iv --num-threads 8 --filter 'r.info.cp>0.3' < ESP6500SI_V2_SSA137.vcf > test1.vcf
+  real    0m21.095s
+  user    1m41.101s
+  sys     0m7.852s

+  time cat ESP6500SI_V2_SSA137.vcf |java -jar snpEff/SnpSift.jar filter "( CP>0.3 )" > test.vcf
+  real    1m4.913s
+  user    0m58.071s
+  sys     0m7.982s

+bio-vcf comes with a sensible parser definition language, as well as primitives for set analysis.
 Few assumptions are made about the actual contents of the VCF file (field names are resolved on the fly).